togawa28/mousestyles/doc/source/report/classification.rst

 cluster and silhouette score is defined to be between -1 and 1, we also checked that whether our silhouette score is appropriate.

 Result
 -------------

 **Classification**

 For three models, after tuning the parameters and output the prediction result, we create the side-by-side barplot for the different measurement of accuracy, which are precision, recall and F1.
 **Random Forest**
 Random Forest shows a very promising result.
 For each strain, prediction, recall and F-1 measure are very closed to each other.
 Except for predicting strain 15, all the other prediction has F-1 measure exceeding 0.8.

 .. plot:: report/plots/plot_rf_result.py

    Classification Performance of Random Forest

 We also select the most important features, including ASProbability_2, Distance_14, ASProbability_16, Distance_2, Food_4, MoveASIntensity_2, ASProbability_4, Distance_4, Distance_16.

 **Gradient Boosting**

 Gradient Boosting shows a decent performance on the prediction.
 There is no huge difference in precision and recall for predicting each strain, but bigger than Random Forest.
 It is shown that strain 3, 7 and 10 shows obvious higher prediction than recall.
 Almost all the accuracy measurement is above 0.8.

 .. plot:: report/plots/plot_gb_result.py

    Classification Performance of Gradient Boosting

 **SVM**

 SVM model shows a very inconsistent performance on the prediction.
 For example, the precision for predicting strain 3,4,11,12,15 is 1 while the precision for predicting strain 6,9 is below 0.5.
 Although precision for predicting strain 3,11,12,15 is very high, the recall for predicting these strains are much lower, resulting in a low F-1 measurement.
 The high precision and low recall indicates that we can trust the classification judgements, however the low rate of recall indicates that SVM is very conservative.
 This might be good if we are worried about incorrectly classifying the strains.

 .. plot:: report/plots/plot_svm_result.py

    Classification Performance of SVM

+**Comparison**

+By plotting side-by-side barplot of F-1 measurement among the three models, we can clearly see that Random Forest model provides the best result and SVM is the worst.
+Performance of Random Forest and Gradient Boosting are similar, but the SVM is obviously weak.
+So we recommend predicting strains by implementing the Random Forest model.

+.. plot:: report/plots/plot_f1_result.py

+   Comparison of F1 measures of Different Classification Models

 **Clustering**

 ***K-means***

 The silhouette scores corresponding to the number of clusters ranging from 2 to 16 are:[0.835, 0.775, 0.423, 0.415, 0.432, 0.421, 0.404, 0.383, 0.421, 0.327, 0.388, 0.347, 0.388, 0.371,0.362]
  .
 We plot 6 clusters here to show, and found that Czech and CAST mice behaved quite differently from each other.

 .. plot:: report/plots/plot_km_result.py

    Distribution of strains in clusters by K-means algorithm

 ***Hierarchical clustering***

 The optimal distance measure is l1-norm and the optimal linkage method is average linkage method.
 The silhouette scores corresponding to the number of clusters ranging from 2 to 16 are:  0.8525, 0.7548, 0.7503, 0.6695, 0.6796, 0.4536, 0.4557, 0.4574, 0.3997, 0.4057, 0.3893, 0.3959, 0.4075, 0.4088, 0.4179.
 It seems 6 clusters is a good choice from the silhouette scores.

 However, the clustering dendrogram tells a different story.
 Below shows the last 10 merges of the hierarchical clustering algorithm.
 The black dots indicate the earlier merges.
 The leaf texts are either the mouse id (ranges from 0 to 169) or the number of mice in that leaf.
 Clearly, we see that almost all the mice are clustered in 2 clusters, very far from the rest individuals.
 Thus, the hierarchical clustering fails to correctly cluster the mice in the case.

 .. plot:: report/plots/plot_hc_dendrogram.py

    Dendrogram of the hierarchical clustering

 The failure of the the algorithm might be due to the different importance levels of the features in determining which cluster a mouse belongs to.
 One improvement could be that using only the important features determined in the classification algorithms to cluster the mice, but given the unsupervised learning nature of the algorithm, not using the results from the classification is fair for clustering tasks.

 The distribution of strains in each cluster in the case of using 6 clusters are shown below.
 Obviously, the mice almost fall into the same cluster.

 .. plot:: report/plots/plot_hc_result.py

    Distribution of strains in clusters by agglomerative hierarchical clustering

 Future work
 ----------------

 The future research should focus more on feature engineering, including the questions that whether more features could be added to the model.
 Moreover, an economized subset of features should be evaluated to see whether we can reduce the model complexity without losing too much model accuracy.

 To understand more about the nature of the strain difference, it would be better to have a sense of relationships between different strains of mice.
 For instance, we have explored that these 16 strains of mice belong to 7 different groups, which implied that some strains were genetically similar.
 Considering the time limit, we have put it to the future work.

 References
 ----------
 1. [An Efficient SNP System for Mouse Genome Scanning and Elucidating Strain Relationships](http://genome.cshlp.org/content/14/9/1806/F3.expansion), Genome Research